microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/senet-tutorial.md

 Go back to Postman and edit your environment.
 Copy the apikey and fill up your username and password.
 This allows you to run the Authentication -> Request pipe token one.
 The generated token is returned under access token, and is valid for an unlimited time, and used only to push data to microshare.

-Later we'll use the Requst Token call that gets you a 48h validity tokn for other API calls.
+Later we'll use the Request Token call that gets you a 48h validity tokn for other API calls.

+{% include image.html url="/assets/img/generate-pipe-token-1.png" description="Empty Postman environment" %}
+{% include image.html url="/assets/img/generate-pipe-token-2.png" description="Filled Postman environment" %}
+{% include image.html url="/assets/img/generate-pipe-token-3.png" description="Successful pipe token call" %}

-BTW, all generated tokens can be found and copied or revoked from the Manage -> Key -> Tokens screen in microshare.
+Note that all generated tokens can be found and copied or revoked from the Manage -> Key -> Tokens screen in microshare.
 If you didn't grab the pipe token just after the call, go on that screen, find the Pipe typed token and copy it.

+{% include image.html url="/assets/img/generate-pipe-token-4.png" description="Token revocation page" %}

 ## Setup your notification target on Senet